Thank you, Melbourne, for the peeking rays of sunshine—we’re readier than ever for Summer!

 Okay, so what’s the difference between chemical and physical sunscreens?

-Like a zinc, allows UV rays to bounce off your skin, thus not being able to penetrate into the deeper layers (dermis), slowing down ageing.
+Like zinc, physical sunscreen allows UV rays to bounce off your skin, thus not being able to penetrate into the deeper layers (dermis), slowing down ageing.

 PROS: More natural option to deal with sunscreen, better prevention option for burning, UVB and UVA not entering skin as freely, great for sensitive skin and for kids, great for going to the beach, in the sun for a prolonged period of time, better for those with heat activated skin (rosacea), longer shelf life